 SSKI works spectacularly well for thinning and clearing mucous deep inside the lungs so that it is more easily coughed up.
 This function is very beneficial because when mucous is rooted deep inside the lungs, coughing is the only way to get it out.

 SSKI works very very fast to thin the mucus and acts as a natural cough expectorant.
 As a child, I noticed that it would only take a few minutes and the ease of coughing up any mucous was very noticeable.

 4-5 drops per day could be continued for a week or at most two with no ill effect.
 If a cough was severe, 4-5 drops twice a day could be used for up to a week to clear very thick, infected mucous.

-Sometimes, after a few days of using SSKI, I would notice a bit of a metal taste in my mouth and that would be a signal to reduce the dose a bit or taper it off if my cough had resolved sufficiently.
+Sometimes, after a few days of using SSKI, I would notice a bit of a metal taste in my mouth.
+This was the signal to reduce the dose a bit or taper it off if my cough had resolved sufficiently.
 It goes away immediately when the dosage is reduced or stopped.

-Other more expensive expectorants on the market which contain the drug Guaifenesin don’t work nearly as well as SSKI in my experience and these medicines are loaded with additives and other undesirable chemicals.
+Other more expensive cough expectorants on the market which contain the drug Guaifenesin don’t work nearly as well as SSKI in my experience.
+Another downside: these over the counter medicines are loaded with additives and other undesirable chemicals.

 SSKI, on the other hand, is just a simple compound consisting of two elements that are actually nutrients too: potassium and iodine.

 Nothing else is added!

 Next time you need a cough expectorant, why don’t you try SSKI?
 You can order it online here and get 10% off with coupon code HealthyHome.

-No doubt, when you ask your doctor for a script for this simple remedy, you will get a very quizzical look!
+No doubt, when you ask your doctor about this simple traditional remedy, you will get a very quizzical look!
 He/she will likely have no idea what it is if under the age of 70.

-*Important Note: Lugol’s or potassium Iodide liquid that you can order online or get at the healthfood store IS NOT THE SAME THING as SSKI.
+It is important to note that Lugol’s or the potassium iodide (KI) liquid that you can order online or get at the health food store IS NOT THE SAME THING as SSKI.